 Australia has around 40 public universities, two international and one private university, providing any type of study degree you can imagine, from business and engineering to history and arts.
 Tuition fees range depending on the discipline you choose to study, degree level and university.
+Australia is one of the most expensive countries when it comes to university costs, as the average tuition fee for one year is 33,400 AUD.

 Average tuition based on degree level: